rrwick/Badread/README.md

 Original sequence:  ACGACTCAGCAGACG-GACTAGCTT
 ```

 Since DNA has only a 4 letter alphabet, two completely random sequences can typically align with >50% identity.
-As an example, here are two random sequences aligned to each other:
+As an example, here are two random sequences aligned to each other which match in 32 places over 59 alignment positions, giving an identity of 54%:
 ```
 AAT-CGGCGCGTCCCGCGTTTCGGAAATTGA-C-ACTCTGACG-GTT---AGCACAG--
 | | ||| | | |  || ||  ||   | || | | | ||| | |||   || | ||
 ATTACGG-GAG-C--GC-TTA-GGC--T-GAACTATTATGATGCGTTGCGAGAAAAGGA
 ```
-They match in 32 places over 59 alignment positions, giving an identity of 54%.

 This means that any read with less than about 60% identity is difficult to distinguish from random sequence.

 #### Badread identity distributions